-Reports submitted in automated form using software that has not been certified will not be accepted by EDS, the banking agencies' collection agent, and resubmission using certified software will be necessary.
-In addition, reports sent to EDS on computer diskettes that EDS cannot read will not be accepted and resubmission will be necessary.
-In either case, if such resubmission is received by EDS after the submission date for the report (as defined below), the submitting bank may be subject to the penalties prescribed for late submission.
+Submitted reports that are unable to be processed by the CDR, or that have not been adequately validated by the bank, will be rejected and will require correction and resubmission.
+In either case, if such resubmission is received by the CDR after the submission date for the report (as defined below), the submitting bank may be subject to the penalties prescribed for late submission.

-Each bank is responsible for ensuring that the report form used each quarter is the appropriate form for the bank to use (i.e., FFIEC 031 or 041) for that report date and reflects fully and accurately the item reporting requirements for that report date, including any changes that may be made from time to time.
-This responsibility cannot be transferred or delegated to servicers or others outside the reporting bank.
+Each bank is responsible for ensuring that the data reported each quarter reflects fully and accurately the item reporting requirements for that report date, including any changes that may be made from time to time.
+This responsibility cannot be transferred or delegated to software vendors, servicers, or others outside the reporting bank.

-A bank filing its Reports of Condition and Income with EDS electronically or under the paper-based alternative must maintain in its files a signed and attested record of its completed report each quarter.
-This record should be either a computer printout showing at least the caption of each item in the Reports of Condition and Income and the reported amount, a computer-generated facsimile of the report form, or a copy of the printed report form.
-The signed cover page, as discussed under Signatures above, should be attached to the printout, computer-generated facsimile, or copy of the form that the bank places in its files.
+A bank filing its Call Report with the CDR electronically or under the paper-based alternative must maintain in its files a signed and attested record of its completed report each quarter.
+This record should be either a computer printout showing at least the caption of each item in the Call Report and the reported amount, a computer-generated facsimile of the report form, or a copy of the printed report form.
+The signed cover page, as discussed under "Signatures" above, should be attached to the printout, computer-generated facsimile, or copy of the form that the bank places in its files.